 This thought leadership paper introduces concrete steps that healthcare leaders can take to mitigate the physical risks to healthcare staff and help to safeguard their mental health, while continuing to deliver high-value care to patients.

 This paper is part of the Siemens Healthineers Insights Series - The New Normal.
-It provides ideas and practical solutions on ‘Transforming care delivery’ and ‘Improving Patient Experience’.
+It provides ideas and solutions on 'Innovating personalized care', 'Achieving operational excellence' and 'Transforming the system of care'.